-To use Procreate you need an Apple IPad Pro, Apple Air or Apple IPad.
+To use Procreate, you need an Apple IPad Pro, Apple Air, or Apple IPad.
 All the new models of the IPad should work just fine.
-You will need an IPad that will be able to use the Apple Pencil as the Apple Pencil is an essential tool for using Procreate.
+You will need an IPad that will use the Apple Pencil as the Apple Pencil is an essential tool for using Procreate.

 - Apple IPad Pro Pencil – The Apple Ipad Pro has a special pencil.
 But you can also use the other pencil if you wish (see below).
-This pencil will attach to the IPad to charge, which is really a neat feature in case you forget your pencil or forget to charge it.
+This pencil will attach to the IPad to charge, which is a neat feature if you forget your pencil or forget to charge it.
 This pencil is compatible with the iPad Pro 11-inch and iPad Pro 12.9-inch (3rd Generation).
 You can click here to see this pencil.

 - Apple Pencil – This is the IPad pencil.
 It is compatible with iPad Air (3rd generation), iPad mini (5th generation), iPad (6th), iPad Pro 12.9‑inch (1st and 2nd generations), iPad Pro 10.5‑inch, and iPad Pro 9.7‑inch.
-Basically all the newer IPads.
+Basically, all the newer IPads.
 You can click here to see this pencil.

-Set up color palettes.
+Procreate Accessories Designing – Set up color palettes.

 But Procreate will also show you: